 - TED-Ed has hundreds of educational videos on all subjects (including a series just for the Periodic Table of Elements!), ways to integrate videos into lessons, and interactive clubs for students.

 *Disclaimer: CEF does not endorse any specific company, website, or online resource or product, and CEF is not responsible for any content displayed on a third-party website.
-This webpage is a compilation of suggested resources for educators and students who are involved in the YBTC Challenge.
+This webpage is a compilation of suggested resources for educators and students who are involved in the You Be The Chemist Challenge program.
 These resources are not comprehensive of what will be included in Challenge questions.